kylesun123/Keilsun/README.md

 # Keilsun
-Tall and dark but close enough to be called handsome Currently a Bulacan State University student, studying Computer Science as a 2nd year student.
+Tall and dark but close enough to be called handsome.

+Currently a Bulacan State University student, studying Computer Science as a 2nd year student.
 I want to be a software engineer, beacuse of game development but i prefer spending my time learning web development due to its popularity. learning programming and other related stuffs inclinde in software development will help me to be more productive, and being productive will result to being creative, this will make me a motivated and passionate.